 Park Wonders and Opportunities

-Animals are abundant around the area so be on the lookout for mule deer, Bighorn sheep, and hawks.
-I was secretly hopping to see a black bear but as it turns out, it was only wishful thinking.
-Being a nature lover, I thoroughly appreciated the wildlflowers and cattails.
-By the way, Garden of the Gods is on the Colorado Birding Trail and you can find up to 15 species in the park including Western Tanager and Violet-Green Swallow.
+Animals are abundant around the area, so be on the lookout for mule deer, Bighorn sheep, and hawks.
+I was secretly hoping to see a black bear, but it was only wishful thinking as it turns out.
+Being a nature lover, I thoroughly appreciated the wildflowers and cattails.
+By the way, Garden of the Gods is on the Colorado Birding Trail, and you can find up to 15 species in the park, including Western Tanager and Violet-Green Swallow.

 Besides sightseeing, guests can hike (15 miles of trails), bike, rock climbing (permit and gear required), and ride horses in the natural park.
 You can pick up a map showing the trails at the Visitor & Nature Center.
-I was impressed to know that you can rent rent e-Bikes and standard mountain bikes at the park.
+I was impressed to know that you can rent e-Bikes and standard mountain bikes at the park.
 Segway and Jeep tours are also available with Adventures Out West.

 Garden of the God’s incredible towering rock formations will blow your mind.
-It seemed that every inch of the park was another sensational photo-op just waiting.
+It seemed that every inch of the park was another spectacular photo-op, just waiting.
 My favorite spot was Balanced Rock.
-This rock grouping is made of 700 tons of sand, which when mixed with iron oxide, makes the red color.
+This rock grouping is made of 700 tons of sand, which, mixed with iron oxide, makes the red color.
 You must stop for the quintessential Balanced Rock photo of you holding up the iconic rock from underneath it.
 Cheesy, but fun.

 There are 19 garden rock formations in total.
 Be sure to keep driving long enough to reach the adobe-style Trading Post, a cool place for shopping Native American crafts and treasures.

 Time for Lunch

-After visiting Garden of the Gods, be sure to add Amanda’s Cantina & Fonda to your lunch or dinner plans.
+After visiting the Garden of the Gods, be sure to add Amanda’s Cantina & Fonda to your lunch or dinner plans.
 This tasty local Mexican eatery was one of our favorites in the entire state.
-Eddie and I shared a tasty Queso Dip (with sliced radishes) and Chicken Flautas with sour cream and guacamole.
+Eddie and I shared a delicious Queso Dip (with sliced radishes) and Chicken Flautas with sour cream and guacamole.
 The service is excellent and the food quite memorable.